WEEKLY ACTIONS

 - Boycott Tesla, Amazon, Whole Foods, Chick-fil-A, Hobby Lobby, Home Depot, Target, Wells Fargo.

 COMPANIES TO SUPPORT!
+AND USE CASH!

 - LOCAL SMALL BUSINESSES